perungrad/Templatte/README.md

     require_once 'include/templatte.php';

-    # there is no need to specify directory and extension.
+    # there is no need to specify the directory and extension.
 Just the name of the file.
     $tpl = new Templatte('simple');

     # you can call bind by one array paramater and pass multiple rules
     $tpl->bind(array(
-        'TITLE', => 'Hello World',
+        'TITLE'  => 'Hello World',
         'NUM'    => 5,
     ));